6 Things To Change Around The House That Affect Your Sleep Quality

 The Layout Itself

 Another aspect of your house and home that you need to consider potentially changing around is the layout itself.
-How your home is designed creates a different vibe, atmosphere, or flow that reflects differently.
-In some cases, this may be referred to as feng shui, which reflects the flow of your living and house space.
+The design of your home shapes a unique vibe, atmosphere, or flow that reflects distinctively.
+In some cases, this design approach may be referred to as feng shui, which mirrors the flow of your living and house space.
 Consider the placement of your furniture in different rooms of the home, especially the bedroom.
 Incorporating better flow and movement will translate to a clearer mind and, ultimately, your sleeping habits as well.

 Your Bedroom Furniture